hessllab/HW_2/README.md

 2012-11-07,rabbit,16
 2012-11-07,bear,1
 ```
-`head -n 5` will show the top five lines of the text file.
+`head -n 5` will show the first five lines of the text file.
 ```
 2012-11-05,deer,5
 2012-11-05,rabbit,22